Metamorphosis Alpha: Ownership and rights

 The rights to Metamorphosis Alpha were owned by James M. Ward.
 Ward also owned the rights to all Metamorphosis Alpha material previously published in Dragon.
 WardCo.
 (Ward's publishing business) was granted permission by Steve Jackson Games and by Judges Guild (the estate of Bob Bledsaw Sr.) to host and republish some material.
 In 2008, Ward requested via public forums that sites hosting unlicensed copies of his original rules and the material previously published in Dragon magazine remove them, as they were a breach of his copyright and directly competed with products that he is selling.
-All permissions to host the Metamorphosis Alpha rules and the Metamorphosis Alpha articles in Dragon magazine, other than those being sold on behalf of WardCo., at sites other than at the official homepage have been rescinded.
+All permissions to host the Metamorphosis Alpha rules and the Metamorphosis Alpha articles in Dragon magazine, other than those being sold on behalf of WardCo., at sites other than at the official homepage were rescinded.

-In 2010, Signal Fire Studios acquired the rights to produce a new edition of the game based upon Hasbro's 4th edition D&D.
+In 2010, Signal Fire Studios acquired the rights to produce a new edition of the game based upon Hasbro's fourth edition D&D.

 In 2011, Ward announced that he had negotiated a deal to produce a graphic novel of Metamorphosis Alpha.

 On April 11, 2024, Christopher Clark announced that "all rights to James M. Ward's Metamorphosis Alpha, the core rulebook and all its derivative works, including The Starship Warden, Dark Outpost and Dark Visitor, along with James M. Ward's Tower of the Scarlett Wizard, and James M. Ward's Monte Haul Dungeon Series (including Monty Haul's Lesser Tower of Doom and Monty Haul's Heavenly Haul) were purchased by Para Bellum Consulting."
-This deal was made and finalized prior to the death of Jame's Ward in March 2024.
+This deal was made and finalized prior to the death of James Ward in March 2024.

 Editions and supplements

-First Edition (1976)
+First edition (1976)

 Metamorphosis Alpha was first published in 1976 by TSR.
 It was written by James M. Ward and illustrated by Dave Sutherland III.
 During its original release, there were no supporting accessories.
 However, a number of releases were eventually published later: